Brainwashing and Depersonalisation to comply with the "rules" within an Australian Magdalene Laundry

 more vulnerable girls in the home.

-and brought back to the home or were transferred to Karalla.
-There were also girls who had been to Karalla who were sent back
+caught and brought back to the home or were transferred to Karalla.
+There were also girls who had been to Karalla who were

-to Holy Cross who told of their treatment there, horrific tales of sleeping on the bare cell floor, with nothing but a bucket
+sent back to Holy Cross who told of their treatment there, horrific tales of sleeping on the bare cell floor, with nothing

 I constantly had thoughts of climbing over the three high fences and running away but the thought of falling